 Specifies the number of radial grid points.
 Default values depend on type of atom and grid (see keyword gridsize).
-The formula for the radial gridsize is given as, ioffrad is atom-dependent, the more shells of electrons, the larger ioffrad:
+The formula for the radial gridsize is given as, number of radial grid points = ioffrad + (radsize - 1) 5.

+ioffrad is atom-dependent, the more shells of electrons, the larger ioffrad: